-In August 2017, the Company issued \$85.0 million aggregate principal amount of its 3.75% Convertible Senior Notes due 2022 (the "3.75% Convertible Notes due 2022") under an indenture between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee. \$53.0 million aggregate principal amount of the 3.75% Convertible Notes due 2022 were issued to certain holders of the Company's then outstanding 3.50% Convertible Notes due 2018 (together, the "Prior Existing Notes") in exchange for approximately \$47.0 million aggregate principal amount of the 3.75% Convertible Notes due 2022 were issued to certain other qualified new investors for cash.
+In August 2017, the Company issued \$85.0 million aggregate principal amount of its 3.75% Convertible Senior Notes due 2022 (the "3.75% Convertible Notes due 2022") under an indenture between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee. \$53.0 million aggregate principal amount of the 3.75% Convertible Notes due 2022 were issued to certain holders of the Company's then outstanding 3.50% Convertible Notes due 2018 and 3.50% Series A Convertible Notes due 2018 (together, the "Prior Existing Notes") in exchange for approximately \$47.0 million aggregate principal amount of the Prior Existing Notes and \$32.0 million aggregate principal amount of the 3.75% Convertible Notes due 2022 were issued to certain other qualified new investors for cash.
 The net proceeds of the cash issuance were used to repurchase approximately \$28.0 million of Prior Existing Notes.